Mental Health Advocacy

 Home Modifications – Physical changes made to one’s home to accommodate the changing needs of the elderly or disabled.
 As we age, our mobility and physical strength diminish, and aspects of a house that were once functional become difficult.
 Home modifications can be as simple as adding rail bars to the bathroom, a chairlift to a stairway, or as comprehensive as adding a ramp or an accessible bathroom addition to the home.

-Life Enrichment – Coordination of activities for quality of life that reflects the varied interests of the individual that provides them with meaningful and life-enriching activities.
+Life Enhancement – Coordination of activities for quality of life that reflects the varied interests of the individual that provides them with meaningful and life-enriching activities.

 Vocational Areas – We work with Vocational Rehabilitation and providers to identify an individual’s level of functioning as it relates to vocational preparation and employment decision making.
 We consider life purpose and financial benefits in this process and work with resources to find appropriate opportunities to balance life purpose needs with financial needs.